amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   `"Upwind with Darcy flux`", `"Arithmetic mean`" and `"Cell centered`".
 The first three calculate the relative permeability on mesh interfaces.

+* `"Discretization method hint`" [string] helps to select the best discretization.
+  It will go away with the next release of WhetStone.
+The available options are `"none`", `"support operator`", and `"monotone`".
+The second options reproduces discretization implemented in RC1.
+The last option is recommended for orthogonal meshes.

 * `"VerboseObject`" [list] defines default verbosity level for the process kernel.
   If it does not exists, it will be created on a fly and verbosity level will be set to `"high`".
   Here is an example: